Smart and Skilled subsidised training, including concessions and exemptions

 The UoN was established as a university in 1965 and is recognised for its commitment to equity and excellence in higher education and research.
 It is ranked in the top 1% of universities worldwide.
 This scholarship is for students interested in further education after Tocal.

 This scholarship is provided anonymously by an ex-student in memory of B.W.
 Urquhart, past deputy principal and beef manager.
 Bruce was also highly regarded in the beef industry.

 These scholarships are supported by funds provided by Miss D U McLachlan in memory of her grandfather, H.C.
 White, to further the education and training of students, improve productivity in agriculture, and support the education and training directions set by the College.
 Applications are accepted from current students when funds become available at stages during the year.
 The total value of scholarships per year is $20,000.

 Widden Stud is a highly respected and successful horse stud in the Upper Hunter Valley and synonymous with many champion sires.
 In addition to providing these scholarships, Widden also presents at employer information days, accepts students for off-campus placement, and employs graduates.
 Recipients are required to spend one week’s off-campus placement at Widden.

 This scholarship is for students from the Western Division/Riverina/Murray regions and funded by Tocal College and NSW DPI.

 This scholarship is available to past students only.
 It provides support for ex-students wishing to undertake further training or other activities to assist them to achieve their career goals.
-See the CB Alexander Foundation website for more information, or download the application form PDF, 31.84 KB.
+See the Tocal College Alumni page for more information and to apply.

 Mr Brek Hayward is a recent but enthusiastic supporter of the College, also becoming an active member of the Friends of Tocal.
 This individual scholarship recognises the potential of financial support to increase the career and personal outcomes of the Tocal experience.